wyhmhs/wyhmhs.github.io/index.md

 I'm a master student at Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering, CAS,
 <!-- 's <a href="https://med.nyu.edu/" target="_blank"> Grossman School of Medicine</a> -->
 <!-- , specifically within the <a href="https://med.nyu.edu/research/sackler-institute-graduate-biomedical-sciences/" target="_blank"> Vilcek institute of Biomedical Sciences</a> and the Department of <a href="https://med.nyu.edu/departments-institutes/population-health/" target="_blank"> Population Health</a>.
 Under the mentorship of Prof.  -->
-working under the mentorship of Prof.<a href="http://hourui-arch.net/" target="_blank"> Rui Hou</a>.
+working under the mentorship of Prof.<a href="http://hourui-arch.net/" target="_blank"> **Rui Hou** </a>.
+Before that, I obtained my Bachelor's degree with major in Software Engineering from the School of Software at Shandong University in 2022.

 My research lies at the intersection of computer architecture, machine learning, and security, with a focus on leveraging advanced computing architectures to develop machine learning applications for security-critical scenarios.

-Prior to that, I received my undergraduate degree in Software Engineering from Shandong University.

 <!--
 I am an alumnus of the <a href="https://opencasestudies.github.io/" target="_blank"> Open Case Study Project</a> at <a href="https://www.jhsph.edu/" target="_blank"> the Bloomberg School of Public Health </a> of <a href="https://www.jhu.edu/" target="_blank"> the Johns Hopkins University</a>. -->

 I am looking for phd position in 2025 fall!

 ## Research Interests
 - **Adversarial Machine Learning:** Investigating strategies to mitigate the vulnerabilities of machine learning models against adversarial attacks, ensuring their robustness and reliability in security-sensitive applications.